This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 2. Manage Housing Costs

-If you just starting out and are renting, finding a roommate can help you hack away half (or more) of your housing costs from your budget each month.
-In my case, I avoided spending $1,000 per month for a one-bedroom apartment and spent $400 to rent a home in a two-bedroom condo.
+Case in point: When I got my first job, I avoided spending $1,000 per month for a one-bedroom apartment and spent $400 to rent a room in a two-bedroom condo.
 By sharing costs I avoided spending 40% of my net income on housing costs.

 3. Include All of Your Debt Obligations

-When budgeting you may feel the temptation to leave out debt payments, especially if you have student loans in deferment.
+When budgeting you may feel tempted to leave out debt payments, especially if you have student loans in deferment.
 But avoiding your debts will not make them go away, so gather this information, including total principal, interest rates, minimum payments, and loan terms for each debt.

-And a word about credit card debt: If you’re facing high interest rates, you should call to negotiate better rates, especially on credit cards.
+A quick word about credit card debt: If you’re facing high interest rates, you should definitely call to negotiate better rates, especially on credit cards.
 Be persistent and don’t take no for an answer.
 You’ll be surprised at the results.

 If student loans are eating up a huge chunk of your budget, I can’t stress it enough: it is FREE and easy to check out refi possibilities, and it won’t damage your credit one bit.
-I don’t have student loans these days, but I recommend connecting with Purefy to gather your options.
+I don’t have student loans these days, but I recommend taking the time to gather your options – companies like SoFi and Purefy can help you gather your options.

 4. Cook at home